Human embryonic development: Heart and circulatory system

 Cardiac looping begins to shape the heart as one of the processes of morphogenesis, and this completes by the end of the fourth week.
 Programmed cell death (apoptosis) at the joining surfaces enables fusion to take place.

 In the middle of the fourth week, the sinus venosus receives blood from the three major veins: the vitelline, the umbilical and the common cardinal veins.

 During the first two months of development, the interatrial septum begins to form.
 This septum divides the primitive atrium into a right and a left atrium.
 Firstly it starts as a crescent-shaped piece of tissue which grows downwards as the septum primum.
 The crescent shape prevents the complete closure of the atria allowing blood to be shunted from the right to the left atrium through the opening known as the ostium primum.
 This closes with further development of the system but before it does, a second opening (the ostium secundum) begins to form in the upper atrium enabling the continued shunting of blood.

 A second septum (the septum secundum) begins to form to the right of the septum primum.
 This also leaves a small opening, the foramen ovale which is continuous with the previous opening of the ostium secundum.
 The septum primum is reduced to a small flap that acts as the valve of the foramen ovale and this remains until its closure at birth.
 Between the ventricles the septum inferius also forms which develops into the muscular interventricular septum.

 Digestive system

 The digestive system starts to develop from the third week and by the twelfth week, the organs have correctly positioned themselves.
+As a result of the cephalocaudal and lateral folding of the embryo, a portion of the endoderm-lined yolk sac cavity is incorporated into the embryo to form the primitive gut.
+In the cephalic and caudal parts of the embryo, the primitive gut forms a tube, the foregut and hindgut, respectively.
+The middle part, the midgut, remains temporally connected to the yolk sac by means of the vitelline duct.

+The foregut gives rise to the esophagus, the trachea, lung buds, the stomach, and the duodenum proximal to the entrance of the bile duct.
+In addition, the liver, pancreas, and biliary apparatus develop as outgrowths of the endodermal epithelium of the upper part of the duodenum.
+Since the upper part of the foregut is divided by the tracheoesophageal septum into the esophagus posteriorly and the trachea and lung buds anteriorly, deviation of the septum may result in abnormal openings between the trachea and esophagus.
+The epithelial liver cords and biliary system growing out into the septum transversum differentiate into parenchyma.
+Hematopoietic cells (present in the liver in greater numbers before birth than afterward), Kupffer cells, and connective tissue cells originate in the mesoderm.
+The pancreas develops from a ventral bud and a dorsal bud that later fuse to form the definitive pancreas.
+Sometimes, the two parts surround the duodenum (annular pancreas), causing constriction of the gut.